 The web-site started off at Geocities, and being my first effort to compose a web-site, was utterly dire.
 I still have my old back ups on CD, so I know!
 Thank goodness Geocities is only active in Japan now.
 The site moved to somewhere else (that I've forgotten) but didn't get much better.
 I made a stronger effort when I uploaded it to Tesco, and then on Homecall, very similar to that version.
 Hopefully, the standard has improved dramatically over the years.
 I have now purchased my own domain name, and now use Freeola as my commercial hosting service.
 I have retained the Homecall site whilst I get the Freeola site sorted out, and will then replace all the pages on the Homecall site with "Redirects".

 As of July, 2016, I have extensively revised the site in an attempt to make it more user friendly for tablets and mobiles, i.e. to make use of "Responsive Design".
-I had used Google's site statistics which showed around 60% of the clicks to my site originated from mobiles and tablets, and I realised I must improve the site for SEO (Search Engine Optimisation) as well as "other devices" and the results of my efforts are shown in the green box below.
+I had used Google's site statistics which showed around 60% of the clicks to my site originated from mobiles and tablets, and I realised I must improve the site for SEO (Search Engine Optimisation) as well as "other devices".

 Page down to the very bottom to find links for all the sections of my site, including the "Samoa Story".